mateo0023/Cystic_Fibrosis_Simulation/README.md

 * Nucleotides (`ATP` -> `INO`): microM ($\mu M$ or 10^-6 Moles).
 * Cystic Fibrosis (`CF`): 1 (modeling cystic fibrosis) or 0 (normal conditions).
   * It now *has an effect on the simulations!*

-_You can view this in markdown for nicer format_